Judge Rules Homeless Men Living At Lucerne Must Leave Upper West Side Hotel

 — West Side Community Organization (@westsideco_org) November 25, 2020

 Upper West Side residents were divided over them being in the neighborhood.
 Some complained about violence, public urination and garbage.
-Others said it’s too late to move the men, since they’re already set up with services in the area.
+Others said it was too late to move the men, since they had already been set up with services in the area.

 Web Extra: Read the ruling (pdf)